PoinT GOResearch

 Foam Rolling Performance and Recovery: Latest Research Conclusions

-Latest meta-analysis on actual effects of foam rolling (self-myofascial release) on performance and recovery.
+Latest meta-analysis findings on foam rolling (self-myofascial release) effects on ROM, DOMS, and explosive power — evidence-based dosing and timing protocols.

 Measure performance with lab-grade accuracy